-A: Mariner East 2 would transport approximately 275,000 barrels per day of natural gas liquids, primarily propane.
+A: As originally planned, the Mariner East 2 20-inch pipeline would transport approximately 275,000 barrels per day of natural gas liquids, primarily propane.
+This capacity could be expanded up to 450,000 barrels a day in the future with additional pump stations.